 Local governments in Virginia are losing at least \$60 million a month as social distancing measures in response to the COVID-19 pandemic take hold in the Commonwealth.
 This is the estimate by Old Dominion University professors Ron Carlee and Robert McNab in a new working paper examining the impact of COVID-19 on local governments.
-Declines in local revenue will place pressure on local governments to reduce staff and services, further exacerbating the ongoing recession.
+Declines in local revenue will pressure local governments to reduce staff and services, exacerbating the ongoing recession.